SenseLogic/SPARK/README.md

 *   scroll down reminder
 *   scroll top button

-It has no external code dependency except from **VISTA**, a front-end framework.
+The template files are located in the **PROJECT** folder, and have no external code dependency except from **VISTA**, a front-end framework.

 Its build chain uses the following tools :